Tax Wage Garnishment: Frequently Asked Questions (FAQs)

 Can the IRS Levy Bonus Payments?

 Yes, the IRS can levy a bonus check that your employer pays separately from your regular paycheck.
-In this case, if you still owe taxes, your employer will send your whole paycheck to the IRS since the amount exempt from levy was paid to you already for the particular pay period in question.
+In this case, if you still owe taxes, your employer will send your whole paycheck to the IRS since the amount exempt from the levy was paid to you already for the particular pay period in question.

 Can You Stop IRS Wage Garnishment?